PKWMApp/PKWMTT-backend/README.md

 - Issues: https://github.com/TrybikDevelopers/Trybik-backend/issues
 - Organization: https://github.com/TrybikDevelopers
+- Email: support@trybik.app
+-
 If you have questions about API usage or want to report bugs, please open an issue with reproduction steps and relevant logs.

 ---

 ## 🌐 Related Projects

-- Frontend / mobile apps (if maintained under the TrybikDevelopers organization) — check the organization repositories for matching frontend projects.
+- Frontend / mobile apps — check the organization repositories for matching frontend projects.

----

-## 📸 Screenshots

-Add screenshots or API examples here if helpful.